JurePotocnik/Kubernetes-deploy/README.md

 ```
 You fill see the token string.
 This token is needed for dashboard login.

-If you get some strange permissions error when login run this command:
+If you get some strange permissions errors when login run this command:
 ```
 kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard
 ```

 Now we have dashboard running on port 9090.

-if we want to deploy new docker image, we need to firstly add a login token for our private registry.
+If we want to deploy new docker image, we need to firstly add a login token for our private registry.

 ```
  kubectl create secret docker-registry mydockerkey --docker-server=https://dockerhub.ourdomain.com/v2/ --docker-username=username --docker-password=SecretPassword --docker-email=myemail --namespace=default